 All reports of bullying will be taken seriously.
 Responses will be planned and quick.
 The principal or leadership team will immediately respond to life threatening, significant harm or criminal behaviour issues.
 We will refer criminal actions to South Australia Police.

 Our responses will restore the safe and positive learning environment.

 Report bullying

-You can report bullying to classroom Teachers or Leadership Staff.
+You can report bullying to: